w3f/General-Grants-Program/grants/speculative/club_messaging.md

    controlled by any commercial organization.

 ### Project Details
-We expect the teams to already have a solid idea about the project's expected final state.

-Therefore, we ask the teams to submit (where relevant):
 * Mockups/designs of any UI components
 * API specifications of the core functionality
++ IOS and Android CLUB SDK
++ it is a java api set for webrtc connection using peer to peer messaging protocol.
+With the Android CLUB SDK, it is possible to build voip applications for mobile phones, tablets, wearables, TVs and car media systems that run on the Android Operating System (OS) while utilizing the functionalities of the Elastos Carrier and WebRTC protocol.

 * WebRTC replys on sigaling protocol to connect peers to build WebRTC connection.
 We define and implement a simple protocol to build audio/vedio conversation and send data between peers.
-THis protocal can be implemented by underline messaging protocol such as carrier in Elastos and whisper in Ethereum.
+This protocal can be implemented by underline peer to peer messaging protocol such as mixnet, tor, carrier in Elastos and whisper in Ethereum.
 It can be implemeneted using the function provided by substrate as well.

 ### WebRTC Sigaling Protocol